- Profit or Loss From Business

 Your business activity loss may be limited if you checked the “No” box on line G. In addition, your rental activity loss may be limited even if you materially participated.
-In general, a business activity in which you do not materially participate or a rental activity is a passive activity and you have to use Form 8582 to figure your allowable loss, if any, to enter on Schedule C, line 31.
+In general, a business activity in which you do not materially participate or a rental activity is a passive activity and you have to use Form 8582 to apply a limitation that may reduce the loss, if any, that you may enter on Schedule C, line 31.
 For details, see Pub.
 925.

-If you started or acquired this business in 2017, check the box on line H. Also check the box if you are reopening or restarting this business after temporarily closing it, and you did not file a 2016 Schedule C or C-EZ for this business.
+If you started or acquired this business in 2018, check the box on line H. Also, check the box if you are reopening or restarting this business after temporarily closing it, and you did not file a 2017 Schedule C or C-EZ for this business.

 Except as otherwise provided in the Internal Revenue Code, gross income includes income from whatever source derived.
 In certain circumstances, however, gross income does not include extraterritorial income that is qualifying foreign trade income.
 Use Form 8873 to figure the extraterritorial income exclusion.
 Report it on Schedule C as explained in the Instructions for Form 8873.

 If you were a debtor in a chapter 11 bankruptcy case during 2018, see Chapter 11 Bankruptcy Cases in the Instructions for Form 1040 (under Income) and the Instructions for Schedule SE.

 Income you report on Schedule C may be qualified business income and entitle you to a deduction on Form 1040, line 9.
 Be sure to use the Qualified Business Income Deduction Worksheet in the Instructions for Form 1040 or Pub.
 535 to figure your deduction, if any.
 Also, see Pub.
 535 for more information about this deduction.